-Whether it’s a console game, a PC game, or a movie supporting HDR, your screen will be enriched with a more lifelike picture with increased contrast and color gamut.
+Whether it’s a console game, a PC game, or a video supporting HDR, the image quality will get even better colors.

-However, it’s important to note that due to the rather low 300-nit peak brightness of the BenQ EW3270U HDR monitor, the picture won’t be nearly as eye-catching as it’s on true HDR displays with much higher luminance capabilities.
+However, it’s important to note that due to the rather low 300-nit peak brightness of the BenQ EW3270U HDR monitor, the picture won’t be nearly as eye-catching as it’s on true HDR displays with much higher luminance and localized dimming capabilities.